Register now

 Explore our snow-capped mountains hiking or skiing, check out our white sandy beaches with the local wildlife or visit the local café for brunch.
 Whatever you’re into you can do it all while working as part of Aotearoa, New Zealand’s largest health workforce.

-Critical Care Nursing in New Zealand
+Hannah, Critical Care Nurse - Health New Zealand

 Frequently Asked Questions